arturovm/epitome/README.md

 Which will very likely be added in 0.2.0

+#### Favorites API

+Which will also very likely be added in a near–future minor version.

 #### That's it?

 No. I'm sure more things will be added to this section as time goes by.